umm-csci-3412-2025/c-programming-pre-lab-TyBeas/README.md

 `check_whitespace_test.cpp`, which has a `.cpp` extension because tests in GoogleTest are actually C++ (`.cpp`) instead of just C.

+If you are using lab machines the `gtest` libraries have already been installed, but if you want to run the tests on your local machine, then you'll need to install them.

+Curtis Larson of Utah Tech has provided [good instructions](https://cit.dixie.edu/faculty/larsen/google-test-installation.php) on installing the `gtest` suite on various OS's.

 Below are examples of a few tests in GoogleTests:

 ```c++